duckdb/duckdb-web/docs/sql/information_schema.md

 | `commit_action` |Not yet implemented.| `VARCHAR` | `'NO'` |

 ## Columns
-The table function that describes the catalog information for columns is `information_schema_columns`.
+The view that describes the catalog information for columns is `information_schema.columns`.
 It lists the column present in the database and has the following layout:

 | Column | Description | Type | Example |
 |:---|:---|:---|:---|